Dry ice: Commercial

 It is frequently used to package items that must remain cold or frozen, such as ice cream or biological samples, in the absence of availability or practicality of mechanical cooling.

-Dry ice is critical in the deployment of some vaccines, which require storage at ultra-cold temperatures along their supply line.
+Dry ice is widely used in pharmaceutical cold-chain logistics, including the transportation of vaccines, biological samples, and temperature-sensitive medical products, which require storage at ultra-cold temperatures along their supply line.

 Dry ice can be used to flash-freeze food or laboratory biological samples, carbonate beverages, make ice cream, solidify oil spills and stop ice sculptures and ice walls from melting.

 Dry ice can be used to arrest and prevent insect activity in closed containers of grains and grain products, as it displaces oxygen, but does not alter the taste or quality of foods.
 For the same reason, it can prevent or retard food oils and fats from becoming rancid.

 When dry ice is placed in water, sublimation is accelerated, and low-sinking, dense clouds of smoke-like fog are created.
 This is used in fog machines, at theatres, haunted house attractions, and nightclubs for dramatic effects.
 Unlike most artificial fog machines, in which fog rises like smoke, fog from dry ice hovers near the ground.
 Dry ice is useful in theatre productions that require dense fog effects.
 The fog originates from the bulk water into which the dry ice is placed, and not from atmospheric water vapor (as is commonly assumed).

 It is occasionally used to freeze and remove warts.
 However, liquid nitrogen performs better in this role, as it is colder, thereby requiring less time to act, and needs less pressure to store.
 Dry ice has fewer problems with storage, since it can be generated from compressed carbon dioxide gas as needed.

 In plumbing, dry ice is used to cut off water flow to pipes to allow repairs to be made without shutting off water mains.
 Pressurised liquid CO_{2} is forced into a jacket wrapped around a pipe, which in turn causes the water inside to freeze and block the pipe.
 When the repairs are done, the jacket is removed and the ice plug melts, allowing the flow to resume.
 This technique can be used on pipes up to 4 inches or 100 mm in diameter.

 Dry ice can be used as bait to trap mosquitoes, bedbugs, and other insects, due to their attraction to carbon dioxide.

 It can be used to exterminate rodents.
 This is done by dropping pellets into rodent tunnels in the ground and then sealing off the entrance, thus suffocating the animals as the dry ice sublimates.

 Tiny dry ice pellets can be used to fight fire by both cooling fuel and suffocating the fire by excluding oxygen.

 The extreme temperature of dry ice can cause viscoelastic materials to change to glass phase.
 Thus, it is useful for removing many types of pressure sensitive adhesives.